Find a local pick your own farm here!

 Tips on How to Pick Tayberries

 1. Tayberries are very thorny with tiny thorns, so if you wear some neoprene type gloves, you'll be fine.
-Without gloves, ou want to reach into the plant in the gaps, so you don't need to touch anything but the berry you're after, avoiding the thorns.
+Without gloves, you want to carefully reach into the plant in the gaps, so you don't need to touch anything but the berry you're after, avoiding the thorns.

 2. A ripe tayberry is deep purple-almost black with a plump, full feel.
-When they are dead ripe, they are plump, soft and sweeter (than unripe).
+When they are dead ripe, they are plump, soft and sweeter (than unripe, which are red or red-purple).
 It will pull free from the plant with only a slight tug.
 If the berry is red, it's not ripe yet.

 3. Repeat these operations using both hands until each holds 3 or 4 berries .U Repeat the picking process with both hands.